NJTV Segment (2012) by Desiree Taylor on the Underground Railroad in Jersey City.

 New Jersey's enforcement of the 1850 Fugitive Slave Law and the Dred Scott Decision made neither New Jersey nor Jersey City the destination of most fugitive slaves.
 It became increasingly profitable to kidnap fugitive slaves as well as dangerous for those assisting fugitive slaves on the Underground Railroad.

-But abolitionism did find its voice in Jersey City.
-Perhaps the best-known abolitionist was David L. Holden.
+The abolitionist movement did find courageous activists in the city.
+Perhaps Jersey City's best-known abolitionist was David L. Holden.
 His home at 79 Clifton Place, the only house on the block during the 1850s, was known as a "safe house."
 It was used to hide the fugitive slaves in the basement, which had a fireplace for the temporary occupants.
 As an amateur astronomer, Holden had an observatory on the roof of the house from which he received signals for the movement of the slaves he sequestered in his home.
 According to Glenn Cunningham, Mayor of Jersey City and author and narrator of the TV documentary Hidden Footprints, the Holden House is the only site in Jersey City that remains from Underground Railroad.
 He further notes that the property behind the Medical Center, near Cornelison Avenue, was a pine and cedar forest that offered protection to the slaves although well known to bounty hunters (Cunningham, VHS copy of Jersey City Cable TV Documentary, 1991).

-Other local abolitionists who have been identified include Dr. Henry D. Holt, a physician and a former clerk of the Common Council of Jersey City.
+Other local abolitionists include Dr. Henry D. Holt, a physician and a former clerk of the Common Council of Jersey City.
 His home at 134 Washington Street on the Morris Canal Basin on the Hudson River was a "depot" on the Underground Railroad.
-As editor of the Jersey City Advertiser and Bergen Republican (1838), Hold wrote articles and editorials decrying the inhumanity of slavery.
+As editor of the Jersey City Advertiser and Bergen Republican (1838), Holt wrote articles and editorials decrying the inhumanity of slavery.
+Holt later became an editor for the Jersey City Courier and Advertiser.
 The home of John Everett, also on Washington Street, was a warehouse for goods contributed to help fugitive slaves; he was called "a conductor" as he gave guidance for escape routes out of Jersey City.

 Thomas Vreeland Jackson and John Vreeland Jackson, born in 1800 and 1803 respectively, were slaves on the estate of the Vreeland family in Greenville.
 They were freed between 1828 and 1830 and became oystermen on the Hudson River.
 In 1831, they bought land in the Greenville area on Newark Bay from widow Elizabeth Gautier for $240 to pursue their occupation.
 That same year the Morris Canal Company purchased a portion of their land for $125 to construct the canal.
 From their home that served as a "station" on the Underground Railroad in the Greenville section of Jersey City, they helped numerous slaves escape.